mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Amano:</b> The Mark II was released around this time last year (1968), and we sold about 200,000 units in the first year.
 There are many variations of the Mark II, but this one is the final, definitive version, and we developed it with the aim of creating a car that boasted the highest performance.

-The name GSS is a bit presumptuous, but it stands for Grand Super Sports.
+We may have been a bit presumptuous with the name, but it stands for Grand Super Sports.
 The 1900SL Hardtop emphasizes luxury, but this car emphasizes sportiness over luxury.
 So, it's a little different from the concept of a GT; it's not a hot car meant to be driven only on the highway, but can also be driven at 40-50km/h around town.
 It's made to be suitable for women to drive.
 However, it also has all the qualities needed to achieve great results in races and rallies, and we've also ensured that it can be made into a very hot car by adding options.

 In terms of general features, the engine is a newly developed unit.
 The transmission is an improved version of the Toyota 1600GT's.
 The differential is a limited-slip, one size larger at seven inches.
 The suspension is basically the same as the rest of the Mark II series, but the springs are stronger.
-The brakes have larger disc diameters to accommodate high speeds, and the tires are also larger at 14 inches.
+The brakes have larger-diameter front discs to accommodate high speeds, and the tires are also larger at 14 inches.
 The top speed is 200km/h, the highest in the Mark II series.
 This is the character and outline of the car.

-<b>Watari:</b> It's great that anyone can drive it and that you can push it hard when you want to have some sporty fun, but on the other hand, I think it would be better if it had a torque converter.
+<b>Watari:</b> It's great that anyone can drive it and that you can push it hard when you want to have some sporty fun, but on the other hand, I think it would be better to offer a torque converter automatic.
 Also, although it might be a bit extravagant, I feel like I'd like power steering.

 <b>Amano:</b> We have a wide target audience, so we have to keep the price within reason.
 Power steering is expensive.

-<b>Watari:</b> With this type of car, the options tend to be biased towards the sports side, but I still think it would be good to have a torque converter and power steering as luxury options.
+<b>Watari:</b> With this type of car, the options tend to be biased towards the sports side, but I still think it would be good to offer these items as luxury options.

 <b>Magazine:</b> Isn't the transmission also the same as the 2000GT?

-<b>Sakakibara:</b> Yes, that's true.
+<b>Sakakibara:</b> Yes, that's right.
 The 2000GT underwent a minor change in August, and the transmission servo capacity was increased at that time, and we are using almost the same thing in the GSS.

 <b>Magazine:</b> So, does this mean that the 2000GT torque converter is not available?